acmdas/das_fieldstones/morefieldstones2019.md

 ## The Feynman Method
 Thursday, 28 November, 2019

 “Richard Feynman was fond of giving the following advice on how to be a genius.
 You have to keep a dozen of your favorite problems constantly present in your mind, although by and large they will lay in a dormant state.
 Every time you hear or read a new trick or a new result, test it against each of your twelve problems to see whether it helps.
 Every once in a while there will be a hit, and people will say: *‘How did he do it?
-He must be a genius!’*”—[Gian-Carlo ](http://alumni.media.mit.edu/~cahn/life/gian-carlo-rota-10-lessons.html#feynmann)
+He must be a genius!’*”—[Gian-Carlo Rota](http://alumni.media.mit.edu/~cahn/life/gian-carlo-rota-10-lessons.html#feynmann)

+## Be Prepared for Old Age
+Thursday, 28 November, 2019

+“My late friend Stan Ulam used to remark that his life was sharply divided into two halves.
+In the first half, he was always the youngest person in the group; in the second half, he was always the oldest.
+There was no transitional period.

+“I now realize how right he was.
+The etiquette of old age does not seem to have been written up, and we have to learn it the hard way.
+It depends on a basic realization, which takes time to adjust to.
+You must realize that, after reaching a certain age, you are no longer viewed as a person.
+You become an institution, and you are treated the way institutions are treated.
+You are expected to behave like a piece of period furniture, an architectural landmark, or an incunabulum.

+“It matters little whether you keep publishing or not.
+If your papers are no good, they will say, ‘What did you expect?
+He is a fixture!’ and if an occasional paper of yours is found to be interesting, they will say, ‘What did you expect?
+He has been working at this all his life!’
+The only sensible response is to enjoy playing your newly-found role as an institution.”—[GianCarlo Rota](http://alumni.media.mit.edu/~cahn/life/gian-carlo-rota-10-lessons.html#old-age)